-Join Dermot O' Connor for an in-depth discussion in this video Shape tweening hair, part of Animation Tips and Tricks with Flash Professional.
+Join Dermot O' Connor for an in-depth discussion in this video Shape tweening hair, part of Flash Professional: Animation Tips and Tricks.

 So this is a demonstration of a technique that I kind of stumbled across by accident, a few years ago.
 You tend to assume that some shapes are just too complicated to shape tween.
 And out of pure boredom or desperation, I tried shape tweening a really complicated shape, like this hair, for example, and to give an idea about the context of it.
 It's just a very simple, very rough hair outline; there is a quick sketch of the character beneath, and there's the hair.
 So let's -- actually we probably see it better if we look at it in outline mode.
 Let's play it.
 And there are no shape hints here; it's all happening without any hinting, which is really amazing.

 And the thing that made it work was the use of the Envelope tool.
 So let me quickly demonstrate this.
 I will make a new layer.
 I am just going to copy the existing start position up here, and we will just get rid of the tweens for now.
 So here we have the outline.
 Now, if you want to follow along and you don't have the Exercise files, what I would do would be to just pick the Rectangle tool, pick any colors you like, doesn't really matter.
 Hold down the Alt key, and just make some complex shape that's got a lot of points, and lines, and geometry.
 And then once you're happy with the fact that it's probably pretty detailed then you can start playing along with this.
 And you know, obviously put some curves on it to make it feel a little more natural.